WCGT

 do you mean by standby in an event?

-demand than available spots.
-This will create a standby list
+will be more demand than available spots.
+This will create a standby list of players

-on the standby list and does not get to play in the event, the
+a player is on the standby list and does not get to play in the event, the $10

 How